Skip to main content

 This is all to say that you might be more ahead than you think.
 If you’ve earned general education credits or have previously taken classes in accounting, business or finance, you could have a considerable amount of your program already completed.

-SNHU accepts up to 90 transfer credits for our undergraduate programs and also offers a free credit evaluation.
+SNHU accepts up to 90 transfer credits for our undergraduate programs and also offers a free credit evaluation upon acceptance.
 This gives you the opportunity to look at all your previously earned credits and determine what is transferable to a bachelor's-level program.
 Once you have this information, you'll be able to determine the classes you'll need to take moving forward, as well as the amount of time it will take to graduate.

 1 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, on the internet, at